nilsmart96/comparing-activation-functions/README.md

 ## Activation functions and their performance with different dimensions of data

-As part of the class project for Machine Learning II @Frankfurt School, we dive deeper into undertanding Activation Functions (AFs) used in Neural Networks.
+As part of the class project for Machine Learning II @Frankfurt School, we dive deeper into understanding Activation Functions (AFs) used in Neural Networks.

 In artificial neural networks, the activation function of a node defines the output of that node given an input or set of inputs.
 We study 7 different AFs in total, a few convetional and the others state-of-the-art.